libre-man/unix-opts/README.md

 this library is ability to concisely define command line options once and then use this definition for parsing and extraction of command line arguments, as well as printing description of command line options (you get `--help` for free).
 This way you don't need to repeat yourself.
+Also, `unix-opts` doesn't depend on anything and allows to precisely control behavior of the parser via Common Lisp restarts.

 ## Installation